IkarosKappler/plotboilerplate-website/installation_notes.md

 ## Install a CSS-Postprocessor (tailwindcss)
 Afer picking a theme (papermod) I noticed that the CSS files are all static.

-For more flexibility I need a CSS postprocessor, so I choose to try tailwindcss.
+For more flexibility I need a CSS postprocessor, so I choose to try sass.

-> npm install -D tailwindcss
+> npm i sass
-> npx tailwindcss init

-...
-Run tailwind:
-> npx tailwindcss -i ./src/input.css -o ./src/output.css --watch
+> put.css --watch